 University of Exeter

-Favourite thing to do in science I really enjoy catching up with the Science News of the week and finding out about all the interesting research going on all over the world.
+Favourite thing to do in my job: I really enjoy catching up with the Science News of the week and finding out about all the interesting research going on all over the world.

 I am interested in evolution and behaviour – I study how animals live and reproduce and adapt to the world around them

 I like nature.
 I’m interested in how nature came to look the way it does to us – why do some animals live underwater while others live underground?
 Why do birds lay eggs and mammals produce live young?
 Why do insects produce hundreds or even thousands of offspring while elephants produce only a few?
 These are the types of questions that we ask in evolutionary biology and behavioural ecology.
 I am also interested in reproductive behaviour – why for instance do some males make a huge effort to build elaborate nests and displays for females to judge, or spend years growing fancy long tails or large antlers?
 What are females looking for when they judge which males will be the best father for their offspring?
 How much of their behaviour is due to the genes they have or the environment they are in, and does it change over time?

 To answer these sorts of questions I use very simple insects as a ‘model’ to suggest what is happening in nature.
 Insects such as small fruit flies exist all over the world and in all kinds of different habitats so they are a very good representation of an animal that has to cope with all sorts of different environments.
 By bringing them into the lab and keeping them in small populations we can examine how behaviour of males and females changes, how their genes are inherited over lots of generations and how they respond to important things like temperature.